What is the Veterinary Services Market Size?

 Regional Insights

-The U.S. veterinary services market size is anticipated to surpass USD 42.81 billion in 2025 and is expected to be worth around USD 73.16 billion by 2034, poised to grow at a CAGR of 6.12% from 2025 to 2034.
+The U.S. veterinary services market size is anticipated to surpass USD 42.81 billion in 2025 and is expected to be worth around USD 77.47 billion by 2035, poised to grow at a CAGR of 6.11% from 2026 to 2035.

-North America had the biggest revenue share of more than 43% in 2024.The main causes of this significant expansion are the determined actions conducted by various government animal welfare groups geared at the enhancement of veterinary services in the United States and Canada.
+North America had the biggest revenue share of more than 43% in 2025.The main causes of this significant expansion are the determined actions conducted by various government animal welfare groups geared at the enhancement of veterinary services in the United States and Canada.
 It is projected that the proliferation of new animal education programs in the United States, including unconventional programs seeking accreditation, will increase access to these services and hence increase the potential for acceptance of veterinary services in the years to come.

 On the other hand, during the anticipated years, Asia Pacific is expected to see the quickest rate of growth.
 The regions developed and developing economies' expanding pet and livestock populations are the cause of the exponential rise.
 Additionally, because they aid in the maintenance of the priceless livestock herd, veterinary services also serve to lower poverty, particularly among rural communities in developing nations.
 The number of veterinarians in Japan who treat pets and other small animals is rising, which might present a development opportunity for the industry.
 The increased demand for goods like meat and milk as a result of the expanding population, which leads to animal husbandry, is predicted to enhance the need for veterinarians and their services in India.